KadirTaban/Effective-Java/README.md

 - The most important feature is unlike constructors, they are not required to create a new object each time they’re invoked.
+- Another advantage of static factory methods is that, unlike constructors, they can return an object of any subtype of their return type